Concordium/concordium.github.io/source/mainnet/net/installation/downloads-testnet.rst

 Ubuntu |testnet-node-version|
 -----------------------------

-To run a node on a server with Ubuntu, you need a Debian package.
+To run a node on a server with Ubuntu, `download a Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_5.4.2-0_amd64.deb>`_.

-   - `Download the Testnet Debian package <https://distribution.testnet.concordium.com/deb/concordium-testnet-node_5.4.2-0_amd64.deb>`_

    - SHA256 checksum of the download: ``ef4a097f6166dd128808b46db5c7010838e49c0425c086ffe47ec378fa01f3e5``

 To learn how to run a node with Ubuntu, see :ref:`Run a node on a server with Ubuntu <run-node-ubuntu>`.

 Linux-Docker |testnet-node-version|
 -----------------------------------